VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Findings from Design Workshop

 \subsection{Enhancing the Educational Dialogue Design Process with LLMs}

-After establishing guidelines, we explored how instructors and experts used LLM-generated dialogues and developed evaluation criteria (Table~\ref{tab:eval_metric}) for evaluating their pedagogical quality based on workshop results.
+After establishing guidelines, we explored how instructors and experts used LLM-generated dialogues and developed evaluation criteria (Table~\ref{tab:eval_metric}) for evaluating their pedagogical quality based on how workshop participants assess the dialogues (Table~\ref{tab:eval_metric_workshop}).
 We also explored strategies for integrating LLMs into the educational dialogue design process.